mumoshu/okra/README.md

 See [crd.md](crd.md) for more documentation and details of each CRD.

+## CLI

+`okra` is the CLI application that consists of the controller and other utility commands for testing.

+See [CLI](/cli.md) for more information and its usage.

 ## Related Projects

 Okra is inspired by various open-source projects listed below.